 - Job Shadowing The Right Way

 Telephone Etiquette Training Course – Part 10: Correcting Poor Telephone Etiquette

 - Many businesses that offer a telephone service have undertaken the support of some sort of call monitoring service.

 - Employee Evaluations

-- Individual employee evaluations are another great tool for assessing and correcting any instance of poor telephone etiquette.
-An employee evaluation is typically created with several points or guidelines in place that an employee is expected to follow and meet certain criteria.
+- Individual employee evaluations are another excellent tool for evaluating and improving any instance of poor telephone etiquette.

 - Peer Monitoring